 National Bring & Buy Spares Day, returning home with a car full of spares!

 What is STAR’s involvement with the Rootes Archive Centre Trust?

 In October 2017, the club made the donation of £7,500 from accumulated club funds.
 I have a personal interest in the Rootes family and history of the company.
-The Rootes brothers were born in Goudhurst, Kent where I live.
-I sponsored the donation and it was passed by a large majority at out 2017 AGM.
+The Rootes brothers were born in Goudhurst, Kent where I used to live.
+I sponsored the donation and it was passed by a large majority at our 2017 AGM.
 I also helped to have a ‘Blue Plaque’ awarded and placed on the first Rootes Motor premises in Hawkhurst, Kent.
 CL: What a great thing to do John.